BinaryBulkInsert

 Usability

-Simply pass the list of the entities when calling this operation.
+Pass the list of entities to the operation.

 using (var connection = new NpgsqlConnection(connectionString))